HiConfiT/hiconfit-core/heuristics-package/README.md

 # heuristics-package

-The library provides an implementation of Matrix Factorization Based Variable and Value Ordering Heuristics for Constraint Solving and a wrapper for Matrix Factorization algorithm on the basis of the Mahout library.
+The library provides an implementation of Matrix Factorization Based Variable and Value Ordering Heuristics for Constraint Solving and a wrapper for the Matrix Factorization algorithm on the basis of the Mahout library.

-For further details about the library, please refer to the [Documentation].
+Please refer to the [Documentation] for further details about the library.

 [Documentation]: https://hiconfit.manleviet.info